OceanCarbon-LDEO-Columbia/Humans-and-the-Carbon-Cycle-Notebooks/README.md

     files.close()

 - Return to the GUI on the left to navigate into the folder Humans-and-the-Carbon-Cycle-Notebooks-main, and open the desired notebook
+- When new notebooks are posted, you can either download those individually or re-download the whole repo.
+These are not very large files.

 ## Folders
 - "misc" is data pre-processing **(students, no need to look at this)**